A practical guide to the Zendesk social media link for customer support

 First things first, let's clear up what people actually mean when they talk about a "Zendesk social media link."
 It usually points to one of two things:

-Option 1: Using Zendesk's built-in integrations
+Option 1: leveraging Zendesk's native integrations

 How the native integration works

-Getting Zendesk’s native social messaging set up is pretty straightforward.
+Getting Zendesk’s native social messaging set up is straightforward.
 You head to the Admin Center and connect your business's social accounts.
 Once a channel is live, any incoming message, whether it’s a DM on X or a comment on your Facebook page, automatically shows up as a ticket in Zendesk.

 A screenshot showing the Zendesk agent workspace where social media messages appear as tickets, illustrating the native Zendesk social media link integration.

-Option 2: Using third-party marketplace apps
+Option 2: using third-party marketplace apps

 The Zendesk Marketplace, showing various third-party apps available to extend the Zendesk social media link capabilities.